Molecular-scale electronics: Artifacts

 When trying to measure electronic traits of molecules, artificial phenomena can occur that can be hard to distinguish from truly molecular behavior.
 Before they were discovered, these artifacts have mistakenly been published as being features pertaining to the molecules in question.

-Applying a voltage drop on the order of volts across a nanometer sized junction results in a very strong electrical field.
+Applying a voltage drop on the order of volts across a nanometer-sized junction results in a very strong electrical field.
 The field can cause metal atoms to migrate and eventually close the gap by a thin filament, which can be broken again when carrying a current.
 The two levels of conductance imitate molecular switching between a conductive and an isolating state of a molecule.

 Another encountered artifact is when the electrodes undergo chemical reactions due to the high field strength in the gap.
 When the voltage bias is reversed, the reaction will cause hysteresis in the measurements that can be interpreted as being of molecular origin.

 A metallic grain between the electrodes can act as a single electron transistor by the mechanism described above, thus resembling the traits of a molecular transistor.
 This artifact is especially common with nanogaps produced by the electromigration method.

-Commercialization

-One of the biggest hindrances for single-molecule electronics to be commercially exploited is the lack of methods to connect a molecular sized circuit to bulk electrodes in a way that gives reproducible results.
-At the current state, the difficulty of connecting single molecules vastly outweighs any possible performance increase that could be gained from such shrinkage.
-The difficulties grow worse if the molecules are to have a certain spatial orientation and/or have multiple poles to connect.

-Also problematic is that some measurements on single molecules are carried out in cryogenic temperatures (near absolute zero), which is very energy consuming.
-This is done to reduce signal noise enough to measure the faint currents of single molecules.